 - Microsoft Visual Studio 2015 with Typescript 1.5 (an LCS developer topology is acceptable)

 - ASP.NET MVC 4.0 (an LCS developer topology acceptable) (required only by StoreFront)

 - A minimum of 150 MB of available disk space (an LCS developer topology is acceptable)

-This list of requirement is very short and lets developers to be productive on simple laptops.
+This list of requirements is very short and lets developers be productive on simple laptops.
 There is no longer a prerequisite for a validation utility.

 Retail SDK contents

 The following folders and files are part of the Retail SDK at the top level.

 The folder structure and description above are applicable only for the Retail July 2017 update (7.2).
 In the Retail 7.3 release, we sealed the Retail proxy and Hardware station projects.
 Therefore, in the Retail 7.3 release, you will see only samples for Hardware station and retail proxy.
 The proxy can be generated by following the new extensibility pattern.